Managing Stock Levels

-- Stock Level Priority
+Stock Level Management

-For any product that has it’s Track Inventory field checked to be able to be checked out on the store, it must have an associated Stock Level in the system with available stock.
-If the product has the Track Inventory field set to false, then the associated Stock Levels will have no impact on the product’s availability.
+For any product that has it’s Track Inventory field checked, to be able to be purchased from your store it must have an associated Stock Level record with available stock.
+If the product has the Track Inventory field set to false, then the associated Stock Levels will have no impact on the product’s availability or where an Order Product’s stock is allocated from.

 Key Calculations